What is a bridging benefit?

 - your income

-If you have a partner, their income and assets are taken into account as well.
+If you have a partner, their income and assets are usually taken into account as well.

 The bridging benefit (OBR) is an income supplement up to a maximum amount.
 The exact amount you can get will depend on your income and varies from person to person.
 The amounts shown are the maximum amounts.
 The bridging benefit will supplement your income to the maximum amount applicable for you.

 Your AOW pension age depends on your date of birth.
 Your AOW pension will start on the day you reach your AOW pension age.
-Find out your AOW pension age by using the calculation tool.
+Use the calculation tool to find out your AOW pension age.

-This can vary from person to person, depending on how much AOW pension insurance you have built up, your total gross monthly income, and your living situation.
+This can vary from person to person, depending on how much AOW pension you have built up, your total gross monthly income and your living situation.
 There are different maximum amounts for people who live alone and people who share a household with another adult.

 No, that is not possible.
 The date that you can start getting your AOW pension (your AOW pension age) is fixed by law.
 Your AOW pension cannot start earlier or later.
 Your AOW pension age depends on your date of birth.